-The protests over recent deaths catapulted longstanding issues of racism and injustice to the fore of our national conversation.
-As dozens of companies took the unprecedented move to speak out against police brutality and affirmed that #BlackLivesMatter, employees and consumers moved to hold these companies accountable for their role in perpetuating systemic racism and inequality.
+The protests over recent deaths catapulted longstanding issues of racism and injustice to the fore of our national and international conversations.
+Many companies took the unprecedented move to speak out and affirm that #BlackLivesMatter, their employees and customers moved to hold them accountable for their role in perpetuating systemic racism and inequality.

-In response to the suddenness and intensity of this pressure, corporate leaders looked to their Diversity, Equity and Inclusion (DEI) programs for answers but found few.
-Some companies had recently downsized DEI programs in response to the COVID-19 pandemic and reassigned DEI professionals to focus on managing the shift to a virtual workforce.
+In response to the suddenness and intensity of this pressure, corporate leaders looked to their Diversity, Equity and Inclusion (DEI) programmes for answers, but found few.
+Some companies had recently downsized DEI programmes in response to the COVID-19 pandemic, reassigning DEI professionals to focus on managing the shift to a virtual workforce.

-DEI programs as they exist today aren't able to create the anti-racist companies employees and consumers want.
+DEI programmes, as they exist today, aren't able to create the anti-racist companies employees and consumers want.
 To create truly anti-racist companies, leaders need to dig deeper.
-Here's a guide on how, starting from this moment of crisis.
+Here's a guide on how to; starting from this moment of crisis.